Israel signs $3 billion deal to buy US military aircraft | DW | 31.12.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-The Israeli Defense Ministry said it would buy 12 Lockheed Martin helicopters and two Boeing refueling planes.
+The Israeli Defense Ministry said it would buy 12 Lockheed Martin-Sikorsky helicopters and two Boeing refueling planes.

 The deal is part of an upgrade of Israel's air force capabilities and includes an option to buy six additional choppers

-Israel has signed a deal with the United States to buy 12 Lockheed Martin Corp CH-53K helicopters and two Boeing Co KC-46 refueling planes, the Israeli Defence Ministry said on Friday.
+Israel has signed a deal with the United States to buy 12 Lockheed Martin-Sikorsky CH-53K helicopters and two Boeing KC-46 refueling planes, the Israeli Defence Ministry said on Friday.

-The ministry said the deal is worth around $3.1 billion (€2.73 billion), adding that the procurement is "part of a wider MOD program to strengthen the capabilities of the IDF and preparedness to face current and developing threats."
+The ministry said the deal is worth around $3.1 billion (€2.73 billion), adding that the procurement is "part of a wider program to strengthen the capabilities of the IDF [Israeli Defense Forces] and preparedness to face current and developing threats."

-The deal, signed on Thursday, includes an option to buy six additional helicopters, a ministry statement said.
+The deal, signed on Thursday, includes an option to buy six additional helicopters, the ministry statement said.
 It said the first helicopters were due to arrive in Israel in 2026.

-Earlier this month, a report by the Stockholm International Peace Research Institute said that the global arms industry was flourishing despite the COVID-19 pandemic.

 An Israeli government committee gave the approval for the purchase last month after the Biden administration also waved it through in July.

-The new helicopter will replace the Sikorsky CH-53 Yas’ur heavy-lift helicopters that have been in use since the late 1960s.
+The new helicopters will replace the Sikorsky CH-53 Yas’ur heavy-lift aircraft that have been in use since the late 1960s.

+The deal comes days after a report by the Stockholm International Peace Research Institute said that the global arms industry was flourishing despite the COVID-19 pandemic.

 Israeli media have speculated that the refueling planes could be crucial for carrying out a long-threatened air strike on Iran's nuclear facilities.